eezstreet/SWATEliteForce/README.md

   * (Non-Insane/Non-Polite) suspects take twice as long before shooting hostages
   * Added a new quality: Polite.
 Any suspect archetype with this quality won't attempt to shoot hostages.
   * Added a new quality: Insane.
 Any suspect archetype with this quality will shoot hostages *much* faster (basically instantly) and ignores distance checks.
+  * Grenades and wedges now go back to your last used weapon after using one, instead of switching back to the flashbang.

 ## GUI ##
   * Training mission returns!
 New Features from the Expansion are gone.
   * "Disable Initial Dispatch" option in Audio Settings lets you skip the initial dispatches.
   * "Mouse Smoothing" checkbox in Control Settings enables (default) or disables mouse smoothing.
   * "Field of Vision" slider in Video Settings lets you change the field of vision.
+  * Mod version, wiki and Discord links are shown in the main menu.
+  * Server browser has a button to download the server browser patch.
+  * Loadout Menu (SP) has a button to apply current tab to Element, Team, or specific officer
+  * Loadout Menu (SP) has a button to apply current loadout to Element, Team, or specific officer
   * Maps in the Voting screen are now sorted alphabetically.
   * Host Game no longer precaches all of the maps at once; it goes to the menu and loads the maps while in the menu.
   * Added Advanced Information tab to Equipment Panel.
 It now shows a weapon's manufacturer, manufacturer country, date manufactured, caliber, magazine size, maximum ammo carried, muzzle velocity and firing modes.
 It also shows advanced information for protective equipment.